Battle of the Frontiers: French preparations

-Joffre began to dismiss commanders in early August, beginning with the VII Corps commander Bonneau and by 6 September had removed two army, ten corps and 38 divisional commanders, by transferring them to Limoges (Limogé).
+Joffre began to dismiss commanders in early August, beginning with the VII Corps commander, Major-General Louis Bonneau; by 6 September he had removed two army, ten corps and 38 divisional commanders, by transferring them to Limoges (Limogé).
 The VII Corps in the south was reinforced by two divisions, a cavalry division and the First Group of Reserve Divisions.
 The corps was renamed the Army of Alsace, to relieve the First Army of concern about Alsace during the operations in Lorraine.
 Two corps were removed from the Second Army and became a strategic reserve.
 Joffre met Sir John French on 16 August and learned that the British could be ready by 24 August, Joffre also arranged for Territorial divisions to cover the area from Maubeuge to Dunkirk.
 The German siege of the Liège forts ended on 16 August and the 1st and 2nd armies with twelve corps and the 3rd Army with four corps began to advance behind cavalry screens.
 On 18 August, Joffre ordered the Fifth Army to prepare for a German offensive on both banks of the Meuse or to meet a small force on the north bank.
 The Fifth Army began to move towards Namur, in the angle of the Meuse and Sambre rivers on 19 August, which required a march of 100 km by some units.